usnistgov/800-63-3/sp800-63b/sec4_aal.md

 ### 4.2.
 Authenticator Assurance Level 2

-AAL 2 provides high confidence that the claimant controls the authenticator registered to a subscriber.
-Two different authentication factors are required.
+AAL 2 provides high confidence that the claimant controls authenticator(s) registered to the subscriber.
+Proof of possession and control of two different authentication factors is required through a secure authentication protocol.
 Approved cryptographic techniques are required at AAL 2 and above.

 #### 4.2.1.
 Permitted Authenticator Types